lazoschmidl's new zine has 6 colorful takes on the male form

 “It was very important that the photos were fun and sexy but not sexual,” Schmidl says.

 The second half of the zine showcases Lazoschmidl clothing in a way that’s tastefully revealing.
-Next is the shoot by French photographer and stylist Alexandre Chagnon, in which model Madis Kiuk poses in sequinned, chiffon and knit pieces from the spring collection (also the preview that i-D published in August).
+Next is the shoot by French photographer and stylist Alexandre Chagnon, in which model Madis Kiuk poses in sequined, chiffon and knit pieces from the spring collection (also the preview that i-D published in August).
 Then, some art comes into the mix.
-London-based artist Max Marsden provided brightly coloured drawings of male figures surrounded by natural elements like flowers and grass.
+London-based artist Max Marsden provided brightly colored drawings of male figures surrounded by natural elements like flowers and grass.
 The whimsical portraits resemble a marriage of Hockney and Van Gogh’s aesthetics.

 Sweden-based photographer Jasmin Storch was the biggest contributor, covering 30 of the zine’s pages with Lazoschmidl looks sported by model William Hagg.
 Hagg wears small props like headpieces made of teddy bears and newspaper, but overall the shoot had a minimalistic vibe.